GuyRephaeli/UrbanSounds/README.md

 ### Analysis
 The first 3 things I noticed:
 1. The test accuracy is much lower than the accuracy presented in the blog post.
 2. The train accuracy is much higher than the test accuracy.
-That may be a result of overfitting.
 3. The model actually performed pretty well on the two smaller classes (Car Horn, Gun Shot).

 The second point may imply that there is some overfitting.
 The third point implies that there is no need for oversampling